Realisation of the national ecological network – land acquisition and conversion, 1990–2024

 The restoration and conservation of biodiversity is an important national and international policy objective under the UN Convention on Biological Diversity (CBD), the EU Birds and Habitats Directives and the EU Biodiversity Strategy.
 Creating and managing a coherent national ecological network is one of the main strategies of Dutch nature policy.

 The national ecological network is a network of existing natural and semi-natural habitats and agricultural land to be converted to nature.
 It was introduced in the 1990 Nature Policy Plan by the then Ministry of Agriculture, Nature Management and Fisheries.
 The aim of this network is to halt the decline in the area of natural and semi-natural habitat and the loss of biodiversity, to maintain the existing natural areas and biodiversity, and to improve biodiversity through the creation of a coherent network of protected areas.
-This is being achieved by increasing the size of natural areas and linking them together by acquiring the surrounding agricultural land and agricultural enclaves, followed by conversion to new nature and conservation management.
+This is being achieved by increasing the size of natural areas and linking them together by acquiring the surrounding agricultural land and agricultural enclaves, followed by their conversion to new nature and conservation management.
 Large contiguous natural areas are also favourable for improving water quality and environmental conditions.

 Sources